Eric-Fried/c1023-code-solutions/javascript-primitives-and-variables/javascript-primitives-and-variables-quiz-notes.md

 let or const nameOfVariable = "value"

-- How do you initialize (**assign a value to**) a variable? type the name of the varible then equals then the actual value that you wish to assign
+- How do you initialize (**assign a value to**) a variable? type the name of the variable then equals then the actual value that you wish to assign

 - What characters are allowed in variable names?

 letters, digits or symbols $ and \_

-- What does it mean to say that variable names are "case sensitive"? it means that the same varible name with capital vs lower case will reference two separate variables when calling or referencing it later
+- What does it mean to say that variable names are "case sensitive"? it means that the same variable name with capital vs lower case will reference two separate variables when calling or referencing it later

 - What is the purpose of a string? strings store text